 WST 101S Introduction to Women’s and Gender Studies 4

-WST 330 Contemporary Feminist Thought 4
+WST 330 Topics in Contemporary Feminist Thought 4

 Twelve credits of electives selected from other WST courses and departmental courses cross-listed with Women’s and Gender Studies.
 At least four of these credits must be in WST courses.

 WST 266H (also ENG 295H) The Female Body in Western Culture (4)